Support for Māori students

 Student Support Adviser (Māori)

-They can advise in three key areas – academic, pastoral and financial.
+A Student Support Adviser can advise in three key areas – academic, pastoral and financial.
 They are available to have one-to-one sessions or to work with groups.
 They have an extensive knowledge of scholarships, especially Māori scholarships, study strategies and Study Link matters.
-Their physical location is D Block – situated next to the Marae, Te Aka Matua o te Pou Hawaiki.
+Their physical location is D Block – situated next to the Marae, Te Aka Matua ki Te Pou Hawaiki.

 Academic Adviser/Community Engagement Māori

 The Academic Adviser's role is to help students with their applications, enrolments and degree planning.
 Their main focus area is Te Puna Wānanga programmes, particularly the Bachelor of Education (Teaching) - Huarahi Māori.
 However, they would be happy to assist any Māori students with queries.